 The major difference between a court-ordered plan and a BMV plan is that your driver’s license status will be “valid,” “expired,” or “eligible to test” as long as you remain current with your payments and you do not receive an additional suspension.
 Under a court-ordered plan, your driver’s license status is listed as failure to reinstate with limited driving privileges.

 Or More in 3 Years

 * C.S. denotes community service.
 If not specified, it refers to jail time.

-If you have been charged with driving under suspension, you’re probably wondering what your options are.
-The team at Luftman, Heck & Associates has years of experience handling these types of cases and winning optimal outcomes for our clients.
+If you have been charged with driving under suspension or failure to reinstate your license, you’re probably wondering what your options are.
+Contact the Columbus driving under suspension lawyers at LHA today.
+The team at Luftman, Heck & Associates has years of experience handling these types of cases and wfor our clients.
 Call a Columbus criminal defense lawyer today for a free consultation.
-To contact us, call us at or email us via firstname.lastname@example.org.
+To contact us, call us at (614) 500-3836 or email us via email@example.com.

 For help or additional information how to reinstate your license in Ohio, visit our page.